nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --debug_profile_votes
 Profile vote verification

+### --debug_stacktrace
+_version 20.0+_
+Prints a stacktrace example, useful to verify that it includes the desired information, such as files, function names and line numbers

 ### --debug_validate_blocks
+_version 19.0+_
-_version 19.0+_ Validate blocks in the ledger, includes checks for confirmation height
+Validate blocks in the ledger, includes checks for confirmation height

 ### --debug_verify_profile
 Profile signature verification